 Talent washing the chamber with warm buffer.

 Dilute the stock of biotinylated microtubules in BRB80-DTT [1] and add 1 microliter of this dilution to 9 microliters of MB-warm [2].
 Flow the mixture into the chamber and incubate for 10 minutes [3-TXT].
-Authors: How would you like JoVE’s voiceover talent to pronounce BRB80-DTT?
+Authors: How would you like JoVE’s voiceover talent to pronounce BRB80-DTT (B-R-B-80 D-T-T)?

 Talent diluting the microtubule stock solution.